Degenerations of k-positive surface group representations: Preliminaries

 \subsection{Anosov representations}

-We fix a word metric on the Cayley graph of $\G$ for a fixed finite generating set of $\G$ and denote it by $|\cdot|_{\G}$.
+Anosov representations were introduced by Labourie in \cite{Labourie-IM} for fundamental groups of negatively curved manifolds and generalized by Guichard-Wienhard to hyperbolic groups \cite{Guichard-Wienhard-IM}.
+There are by now many different characterizations (e.g. \cite{KLP,Bochi-Potrie-Sambarino}).
+For our purposes it will be convenient to choose the characterization \cite[Theorem 1.7]{GGKW} as a definition.
+For this we fix a word metric $|\cdot|_{\G}$ on the Cayley graph of $\G$ for a fixed finite generating set of $\G$.
 The \emph{stable length} of $\g\in\G$ with respect to this metric is $|\g|_{\infty}:=\lim_{n\to\infty} |\g^n|_{\G}\slash n$.

-Anosov representations into $\PGL(E)$ admit the following characterization \cite[Theorem 1.7]{GGKW} which we will use as a definition.
+The definition of Anosov representations is based on properties of $\rho$-equivariant boundary maps $\xi^k:\dg\to \Gr_k(E)$.
+We say that such a boundary map is \emph{dynamics preserving} at the attracting fixed point $\eta^+\in\dg$ of an infinite order element $\eta$ if $\rho(\eta)$ is $k$-proximal and $\xi^k(\g_{+})$ is the attracting fixed points for the action of $\r(\g)$ on $\Gr_k(E)$.